 Shaping State Approaches to Affirmatively Furthering Fair Housing

 The California Housing Partnership is committed to developing approaches to deploy our State’s housing funding resources in a way that increases access to opportunity for low-income Californians and Californians of color—as required by the affirmatively furthering fair housing (AFFH) duty in the federal Fair Housing Act—and is both evidence-based and responsive to the practical constraints nonprofit housing developers face.
 In 2016, the California Housing Partnership analyzed the State’s preliminary proposal to alter the competition for Low Income Housing Tax Credits (LIHTCs) to align with AFFH goals and found serious flaws in the initial methodology, which it brought to the attention of state housing leaders and helped win a stay of its full implementation.
 In 2017, the California Housing Partnership worked within the State-convened California Fair Housing Task Force to create more accurate and practical regional opportunity maps.
 Separately, the Partnership developed new incentive proposals with input from housing developers and drawing from original research showing the significant the cost premium incurred by housing developers working in higher opportunity areas.
 The California Tax Credit Allocation Committee (TCAC) ultimately adopted both the regional opportunity maps and a version of the incentives the Partnership proposed in an effort to attract more developers to build family-targeted affordable housing in high-resource neighborhoods.
-In 2018, the Partnership is working with the Task Force to improve the methodology and data behind the opportunity maps and will continue to do so moving forward.
+In 2018, the Partnership worked with the Task Force to improve the methodology and data behind the opportunity maps; and continues to do so.

 Quantifying Neighborhood Housing-Driven Changes to Support Place-Conscious Policy Decisions

 With support from The San Francisco Foundation, the California Housing Partnership is currently engaged in a research project in partnership with the Urban Displacement Project at UC Berkeley to identify low- and moderate-resource neighborhoods on a trajectory to becoming high-resource as a result of housing market changes and/or revitalization efforts.
 This analysis is intended to inform State and local efforts to affirmatively further fair housing by increasing—and maintaining—access to opportunity for low-income communities of color.
 This project will conclude in 2019.